Fiscal Balance in Slovenia

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices decreased 1.1% from the previous month in January, after a 0.6% month-on-month downturn in December.
+Consumer prices increased 0.3% over the previous month in June, following a 0.9% month-on-month upturn in May.